 Step Action Notes 1 Perform the common configuration.
 See "Common Measurement Procedure (Downlink)" on page 18.
-It is not necessary if you already did it in other measurements.
+It is not necessary if you already configured it in other measurements.
 2 Toggle the RF Coupling to DC.
 Press Input/Output, RF Input, RF Coupling, DC.
 In AC coupling mode, you can view signals less than 10 MHz but the amplitude accuracy is not specified.
 To accurately see a signal of less than 10 MHz, you must switch to DC coupling.
 When operating in DC coupled mode, ensure protection of the External Mixer by limiting the DC part of the input level to within 200 mV of 0 Vdc.
-3 Initiate the Spurious Emission measurement.
+3 Turn off the Gate View (in case the Gate View is On).
+Press Sweep/Control, Gate, Gate View (Off).
+Since the spurious emissions measurement will search a large range of frequency, Using Gate View has no meaning.
+4 Initiate the Spurious Emission measurement.
 Press Meas, Spurious Emission.
 Depending on the current settings, the instrument will begin making the selected measurements.
 The resulting data is shown on the display.
-The Spurious Emissions measurement results should look like Figure 2-17.
+The Spurious Emissions measurement results should look like Figure 2-13.
 The spectrum window and the text window show the spurs that are within the current value of the Marker Peak Excursion setting of the absolute limit.
 Any spur that has failed the absolute limit will have an 'F' beside it.
-The measurement result shows the largest spur which is yellow.
+The measurement result shows the largest spur, which is yellow.
 You can select the other spur by pressing Meas Setup, Spur and enter the number of the spur.

-If you set the Meas Type to Examine, the trace is continuously updating to show the latest spectrum range which has the worst spurious.
+Step Action Notes NOTE If you set the Meas Type to Examine, the trace is continuously updating to show the latest spectrum range that has the worst spur.
 However, the table always shows the last reported trace information.
 Press Restart to update the table to show the latest result.
+5 Recal I the masks.
+Press Recall, Data, Mask then Open, a file open dialog appears.
+Select the appropriate mask file and click open.
+The Recall function is provided for masks defined in standard 36.141 to setup the Range Table parameters automatically.
+The other parameters will not be changed.
+At the bottom of the screen, there is a message to indicate which mask file is recalled.

-Figure 2-17 LTE TDD Downlink Spurious Emissions Measurement - Spur Table
+Figure 2-13 LTE TDD & LTE-A TDD Downlink Spurious Emissions Measurement - Spur Table

 You can use the window control keys below the screen to zoom the result screen.
-See Figure 2-18.
+See Figure 2-14.

-LTE TDD Downlink Spurious Emissions Measurement - Numeric Result Screen
+Figure 2-14 LTE TDD & LTE-A TDD Downlink Spurious Emissions Measurement - Numeric Result Screen

-4 Select the Range Table view and edit the Range Table.
+6 Select the Range Table view and edit the Range Table.
 Press View/Display, Range Table, then Meas Setup, Range Table.